 SIR's Management is committed to maximizing the performance of all of its restaurants.
 SIR believes that investing in restaurant renovations is a key performance-enhancing initiative.

-During Q1 2019, SIR completed four restaurant renovations.
-Renovations at two Jack Astor's locations resulted in the closure of these restaurants for a combined total of 30 days in the quarter.
-A major renovation at The Loose Moose resulted in the closure of this restaurant for 15 days.
-The Scaddabush restaurant at the Square One shopping centre in Mississauga, Ontario was closed for six days to complete a renovation.
+During Q1 2019, SIR completed four restaurant renovations, including:

+- Two Jack Astor's locations (the location near Toronto Pearson International Airport in Etobicoke, Ontario and the location at the CF Shops at Don Mills mall in North York, Ontario) that resulted in the closure of these restaurants for a combined total of 30 days in the quarter - A major renovation at The Loose Moose that resulted in the closure of this restaurant for 15 days. - The Scaddabush restaurant at the Square One shopping centre in Mississauga, Ontario which was closed for six days to complete a renovation.

-During 2018, SIR completed renovations to five Jack Astor's locations:
+During 2018, SIR completed six restaurant renovations, including:

-- The location at the 10 Dundas East entertainment complex in downtown Toronto was closed for 12 days for a full renovation, and the location in Kingston, Ontario was closed for eight days for a partial renovation, for a combined total of 20 days in Q1 2018. - The location in Kanata, Ontario was closed for 10 days in Q3 2018. - One location in Mississauga, Ontario and the location at the intersection of Yonge and Bloor streets in Toronto were closed for a combined total of 18 days in Q1 2018.

-During 2018, SIR also completed a renovation at Reds Square One, which was closed for four days in Q2 2018.
+- The Jack Astor's location at the 10 Dundas East entertainment complex in downtown Toronto was closed for 12 days for a full renovation, and the Jack Astor's location in Kingston, Ontario was closed for eight days for a partial renovation, for a combined total of 20 days in Q1 2018. - The Jack Astor's location in Kanata, Ontario was closed for 10 days in Q3 2018 for a full renovation. - The Jack Astor's location in Mississauga, Ontario and the Jack Astor's location at the intersection of Yonge and Bloor streets in downtown Toronto were closed for a combined total of 18 days in Q4 2018. - Reds Square One, which was closed for four days in Q2 2018 for renovations.